jaehughes/IDPDocs/docs/resources.md

 Using the [datasheets and documents](https://www.vellemanstore.com/en/velleman-vma03-motor-power-shield-for-arduino-unotm) and examples sketches, wire up the motors.

 **Designing your electronics and sensing?**

 Things to consider when designing your electronics:
 * Do you need a switch/interface to start your robot/reset?
 * Talk with mechanics/software, how are you going to mount your sensors?
 * Should sensors give you a digital/analogue input?
 Can you convert to a digital input to reduce the load on the software team?
 * How can you connect to the electronics?

+Make sure you look at the assessment page to see what is required for Design Acceptance and what must be achieved by when.

+**Practical Advice**

+* Soldering